 My patient declared as she lies on her death bed, “It’s ok, it will be a good death.”
 This unexpected phrase launched me on an inspiring quest for the secrets of a good death.
 I discovered wisdom and hope from those on the precipice of awareness of their own mortality.
 A good death is not an event, it is a lifestyle that I begin with each day and a faith grounded in the confidence of my future destination when my heart ceases to beat.

-I have practiced medicine for thirty years as a hospitalist in the United States and as a medical missionary in Rwanda.
+I have practiced medicine for over thirty years as a hospitalist in the United States and as a medical missionary in Rwanda.
+I have also been a patient.

 I have observed that the sojourn in this temporary bodysuit we wear may end slowly as a steam engine gathering death breaths and heard long before sighted.
 However, often it arrives as a semi-truck that has run a stop sign, abruptly ending the life of the promising.